 *Kamody, R.C., Howell, K.H., Schwartz, L.E., & Schaefer, L.M., & Thurston, I.B.
 (2020).
 A Cross-Sectional Examination of Intimate Partner Violence and Mother-Child Communication.
 Journal of Child and Family Studies, 29, 1363-1373. https://doi.org/10.1007/s10826-019-01617-z

-Study-In-Brief: As parent-child communication about substance use, violence, and HIV/AIDS may be a protective factor against intergenerational risks, this study examines factors that affect mother’s comfort with having these conversations.
-Findings demonstrate that mother’s who are victims of and perpetrators of violence are less willing to communicate with their children.
+Study-In-Brief: Although parent-child communication about substance use, violence, and HIV/AIDS may be a preventative factor for future generations experiencing the same, mothers have a hard time with this type of conversations.
+Our study focuses on factors that affect the mothers’ comfort with having these conversations.
+Results show that mother’s who are victims of and perpetrators of violence are less willing to communicate with their children about their experiences.
+We found that the child’s age is a significant factor in this relationship.

 Hasselle, A. J., Howell, K. H., Thurston, I. B., *Kamody, R. C., & Crossnine, C. B. (2020).
 Childhood Exposure to Partner Violence as a Moderator of Current Partner Violence and Negative Parenting.
 Violence Against Women, 26, 851-869. https://doi.org/10.1177/1077801219847291